• Home

 Lemon Parmesan Chickpea Crisps

 This recipe is so easy and so fun.
 And it's the perfect addition to anything!
-Add it to soups, add it to salads, put it on popcorn – it's the best meal topping or snack, and one of the first things to disappear at parties.
+Add it to soups, add it to salads or put it on popcorn – these Lemon Parmesan Chickpea Crisps are the best meal topping or snack, and one of the first things to disappear at parties.

 Check out this recipe

-These tofu fries are everything you want in a snack, or even the full meal.
+These tofu fries are everything you want in a snack or even a full meal.
 They taste like Burger King chicken fries and require almost no effort.
 A perfect protein to meal prep or make for a fun weeknight dinner!

 Check out this recipe